sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "The mind control THEY," she pointed at you, "put you under!
 How else would they get you to hide them away?!"

 "Okay where the fuck is this mind control claim coming from," you grumbled as you appeared in the doorway, eyeing the fish monster - Undyne - warily.
 "If they can *actually* do that here, I'm sorry to hear that, but where I come from they absolutely fucking cannot."

+"Oh we *know*," Undyne grinned.
+"We've seen your human history books!
+The ones where you put other humans under a spell and make them do weird things for you!"

+You *sputtered*, barely managing not to spit-take.
+Alphys, for her part, managed to look horrified at the information being volunteered.
+"What?!" you cried out once you had caught yourself.
+"Are... holy shit... are these the same as the 'history tapes' you were talking to me about earlier, Alphys?"

+"Umm..."
+The lizard slowly shaped her expression into a sheepish smile.
+"M-maybe...?"

+Your head went into your hands.
+The fish monster that wanted your soul is basing her knowledge on humans from adult graphic novels.
+"Perhaps," you choked out, embarrassed, "don't take your human knowledge from porn.
+Please."